graphql/graphql-over-http/README.md

 ## Status Codes

-A server must differentiate between different error conditions.

 The result of executing a GraphQL operation may contain partial data as well as encountered errors.
 Errors that happen during execution of the GraphQL operation become part of the result.

-If the server successfully executed parts of the operation and returns a well-formed response that contains the key `data`, the status code MUST be `200` (OK).
+If the server successfully executed parts of the operation and returns a well-formed response that contains a non-null key `data`, the status code SHOULD be `200` (OK).

-If the response is not a well-formed GraphQL response, the server MUST NOT respond with a status code of `200`.
+If the status code is `200`, the response MUST be a well-formed GraphQL response.
-If an error happens before execution of the GraphQL operation, the server MAY respond with a status code other than `200`.

-The server MUST respond with status code `400` in case of an error in the [validation phase](http://spec.graphql.org/June2018/#sec-Validation).
+The server SHOULD respond with status code `400` (Bad Request) in case of a validation error that prevented execution of the request.

 The server SHOULD respond with the appropriate status code depending on the concrete error condition, for example `401` (Unauthorized) or `500` (Internal Server Error).